mtijas/potato-timer/README.md

 ![Tomato Timer UI in color](assets/mti-tomato-timer-colors.png)

 ## Downloading the timer
-There is no separate installers provided.
 Easiest way to get the program is to download one of the [stand-alone executable binaries (for Linux or Windows)](https://github.com/mtijas/tomato-timer/releases) and associated config.yml file.
 More info on configuration [down below](#configuration).